amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 2014-02-02_JA-britain.tsv:122
 ~~~

-This repeats the query, but prints a case
+The `-i` flag makes the command case
-insensitive count (including instances of both `revolution` and `Revolution` and other variants).
+insensitive, so that it now includes instances of both `revolution` and `Revolution`.
 Note how the count has increased nearly 30 fold for those journal article
-titles that contain the keyword 'america'.
+titles that contain the keyword `america`.
 As before, cycling back and
 adding `> results/`, followed by a filename (ideally in .txt format), will save the results to a data file.

-So far we have counted strings in file and printed to the shell or to
+So far we have counted strings in files and printed those counts to the shell or to
-file those counts.
+a file.
 But the real power of `grep` comes in that you can
 also use it to create subsets of tabulated data (or indeed any data)
 from one or multiple files.